 UPDATE: Well now I feel like a blooming idiot :).
 All I had to do was turn the handle about 1/4 of an inch and it lines up perfectly.
 I didn’t even have to loosen the screws.

 Have you ever used a French Press or do you plan to in the future?
-You can buy your own Francois et Mimi 50oz Glass French Press for a very realistic and affordable price of $25.53 with Amazon Prime.
+You can buy your own French Press for a very realistic and affordable price with Amazon Prime or even at Walmart.